radzionc/increaser/ai.md

 ### Website

 Increaser app is under the [app.increaser.org](http://app.increaser.org/) domain, while the Increaser website is under the [increaser.org](http://increaser.org/) domain.
 On the website, we are trying to persuade the user to try the app.
 The “Start now” button on the website leads to [app.increaser.org/sign-up](http://app.increaser.org/sign-up).
-The website positions Increaser as a productivity toolkit comprised of 8 tools: deep work timer, time tracking, task management, work budgeting, time planning, habit tracking, scheduling, and vision.
+The website positions Increaser as a productivity toolkit comprised of 9 tools: vision, goals, deep work timer, time tracking, task management, work budgeting, time planning, habit tracking, scheduling.

 ### Tech Stack